-Students must be admitted in an award degree of study before lodging their completed CRL application, along with all necessary documentation for a formal assessment.
+Students must be admitted to an award degree of study before lodging their completed CRL application, along with all required supporting documentation for a formal assessment.

-To officially apply for CRL, students need to submit the CRL application form available from http://students.curtin.edu.au/administration/documents/Application_for_CRL.pdf to email@example.com along with supporting documents.
-Accepted documentation includes scans of the original Transcripts and/or Award Certificate; front and back; in colour; and original size.
-For detailed scanned documents requirements and guidelines, please visit http://courses.curtin.edu.au/course_overview/admission-requirements/scanned-documents.cfm.
+It is important to note accepted documentation includes scans of the original Transcripts and/or Award Certificate; front and back; in colour; and original size.
+For further information see the scanned documents and certification requirements and guidelines.

 Recommended Study Pattern

 This degree is an OUA Pathways degree, which means there is a recommended series of subjects that, once successfully completed, can be credited towards this degree.

-All core and elective subjects must be completed before enrolling in the Internship and all students will need specific clearance from Curtin University’s School of Education prior to enrolment in this subject.
+Students must complete any prerequisite subjects required and all core and elective subjects must be completed before enrolling in the Internship.
+Students will need specific clearance from Curtin University’s School of Education prior to enrolment in this subject.

 Students must complete all subjects.
 There are 29 subjects in the Bachelor of Education (ECE).
 These are comprised of:

-- coursework subjects
+- core education subjects

-- elective subjects
+- specified elective subjects

-Students must successfully complete all required subjects in the degree prior to undertaking the Internship
+Students must successfully complete all required subjects in the degree prior to undertaking the Internship.